Developer1mohit/man-on-the-moon/README.md

 # man-on-the-moon
-this is my first repositroy
+this is my first repository
+this code is avaible for the fast coders.